-Tamika Tonge (left), Ontario's workforce development specialist, with client, Alex Segura (right).
+Tamika Tonge (left), Ontario's workforce development specialist, with client Alex Segura (right).
 Photo credit: Tamika Tonge

 TAMIKA TONGE has a long résumé helping others get through difficult times.
-With an undergraduate degree in criminal justice and a master's degree in public health, Tonge has held a number of different positions providing supportive services to vulnerable populations, such as those who are formerly incarcerated, have limited English, lack stable housing, or struggle with a mental illness.
+With an undergraduate degree in criminal justice and a master's degree in public health, Tonge has held a number of different positions providing supportive services to vulnerable populations, including individuals who are formerly incarcerated, have limited English, lack stable housing, or have experienced mental health challenges.
 Over the course of her career, Tonge has developed a passion for helping these individuals set vocational goals and mentoring them to achieve their goals.
 This passion is what lead her to the Workforce Development Department at the City of Ontario, where she now works as a workforce development specialist, a position that is funded by TCC.